cvs-health/testilo/README.md

 }
 ```

 Most of the properties of this job object come from your script and your batch.
-The acts of type `placeholder` in the script have been replaced with the specified array of acts of the first target of the batch.
-In this case, that target has only one array of acts, and that array contains two acts, but a target could have multiple act arrays, and an act array could include any number of acts or be empty.
+The acts of type `placeholder` in the script have been replaced with the specified (i.e. `main`) array of acts of the first target of the batch.
+In this case, that target has only one array of acts, and that array contains two acts, but a target could have multiple act arrays with distinct names, and an act array could include any number of acts or be empty.

 If the named array of acts includes an act of type `launch`, that act gets a `which` property, identical to the value of the `launch` property of the `placeholder` object.
 In this way, a placeholder can dictate which browser type is to be launched.